Vivek17290/AvatarLab-G362-PS25/README.md

 ## 📌 Introduction

 ### Purpose of the Project
-This project brings avatars to life by creating realistic talking head animations.
-It uses DiffTalk for smooth lip-syncing and Small E for natural-sounding voice synthesis.
+This Project brings avatars to life by creating realistic talking head animations that move naturally in sync with speech.
+By leveraging DiffTalk, it ensures smooth and accurate lip-syncing, while Small E provides high-quality, natural-sounding voice synthesis.
+This combination enables the creation of expressive, human-like digital characters.

 ### Applications of the Project
 - **Virtual Assistants**: Make AI chatbots more expressive with animated faces.